-Behind on Your Auto Loan: Tips to Get You on the Road to On-Time Payments Again
+Behind on Your Auto Loan: Tips to Get You Back on the Road to on-time Payments Once Again

 About 6 million people in the U.S. were at least 90 days behind on their auto loan payments near the end of 2016

 Ensuring that you pay your bills on time is essential to maintaining or improving your financial situation.
 Late payments will show up on your credit report, hurt your credit scores, and limit your ability to get other credit.
 So what should you do if you're one of about 6 million people who fall 90 days or more behind on your car payments?
 There are things you should do when calling your lender.

 Call your lender as soon as you know you will fall behind on your payments.

 Talking to your lender early shows that you want to be responsible and pay your loan.
 The sooner you contact the lender, the more choices the lender will be able to offer you.

 Ask if you can change your payment due date.